alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 # See Also

-A different approach to defining (specifically) end-to-end encryption is being discussed in [@I-D.knodel-e2ee-definition].
+A different approach
+to defining
+(specifically)
+end-to-end encryption
+is discussed
+in [@I-D.knodel-e2ee-definition].

 # IANA Considerations